gimelbrantlab/magic/usage.md

 *-t, --target_feature*:
     name of column in dataset with feature to classify by [default "status"]

+*-a, --training_genes_file*:
+    path to file containing true MAE status of genes for training, user can input a path to a file or the word "human" for a human training set, "mouse" for a mouse training set, or "none" for no training [default "none"]

 *-m, --sampling_method*:
     resampling method to use when training classifiers, one of "none", "down", or "up" [default "none"]